 Type 2 diabetes is not inevitable.
-Preventing and even reversing the onset of diabetes is entirely achievable, but it takes commitment.
+Preventing and even reversing the onset of diabetes is entirely possible, but it takes commitment.
 Taking charge of your health involves a two-pronged approach: diet and exercise.
 Both are crucial for long-term success and optimal health.

-A study called the Diabetes Prevention Program showed that in people at risk for diabetes, lifestyle changes that involved 30 minutes of exercise per day, along with 5-10% weight loss, decreased the risk of progressing to type 2 diabetes by 58%.
-But keep in mind that diet and exercise should go hand in hand.
+A major clinical study called the Diabetes Prevention Program studied people at risk for diabetes.
+It showed that lifestyle changes involving 150 minutes of exercise per week decreased the risk of progressing to type 2 diabetes by 58 percent.

-Start With the Basics
+Start with the basics

 - Take the stairs instead of the elevator.

 - If you work at a desk, take a standing break every 15 minutes or so.

 Be sure to speak with your doctor before launching a new exercise program.
 To begin, set modest goals.
 For example, start by walking for a specific, manageable time each day.
 After a week or so, aim to increase this time until you’re walking for 30 minutes or more per day.

 You’re more likely to stick to your exercise plan if it’s realistic.
 Research shows that mild to moderate intensity aerobic exercise (for example, walking or jogging for 10–30 minutes) three to five days per week is enough to produce significant improvements in blood sugar control.

 Aerobic fitness vs. weight-training: Which do I need?

 The American Diabetes Association recommends aerobic exercise and strength training for optimal physical fitness.